kolinzo1/Website_with_Search/README.md

 **js**

 ## Ideas for future improvement
-1. Add image download functionality
+1. Render API result in pages
-2. Add image conversion functionality
+2. Add an input for maximum number of GIFs to return
 3. Add membership functionality